noelboss/featherlight/README.md

 	otherClose:     null,                  /* Selector for alternate close buttons (e.g. "a.close") */
 	beforeOpen:     $.noop,                /* Called before open. can return false to prevent opening of lightbox.
 Gets event as parameter, this contains all data */
 	beforeContent:  $.noop,                /* Called when content is about to be presented. `this` is the featherlight instance.
 Gets event as parameter */
-	beforeClose:    $.noop,                /* Called before close. can return false to prevent closing of lightbox. `this` is the featherlight instance.
+	beforeClose:    $.noop,                /* Called before close.
+Can return false to prevent closing of lightbox. `this` is the featherlight instance.
 Gets event as parameter  */
 	afterOpen:      $.noop,                /* Called after open. `this` is the featherlight instance.
 Gets event as parameter  */
 	afterContent:   $.noop,                /* Called after content is ready and has been set.
 Gets event as parameter, this contains all data */
 	afterClose:     $.noop,                /* Called after close. `this` is the featherlight instance.
 Gets event as parameter  */